Persol PO3019S Review 2026: The Steve McQueen Sunglasses Worth $270?

 Check Current Price on Amazon →

-Storage is the highest-impact maintenance decision for premium acetate frames.
-Acetate is sensitive to heat — leaving these frames in a hot car, on a dashboard, or near a heat source can cause the temples to soften and warp.
-Once warped, acetate frames require professional re-shaping at an optician.
+Storage is the highest-impact maintenance decision.
+Acetate is sensitive to heat — leaving these frames in a hot car can cause the temples to soften and warp.
 Case storage when not in use (Persol includes a high-quality leather case) and avoiding extreme heat entirely is the single most effective long-term care practice for these frames.
+The CR-39 glass lenses should be cleaned with a microfibre cloth — never paper towel or clothing fabric, which will eventually cause micro-scratches despite the superior scratch resistance of glass.

 Frequently Asked Questions